-In the case that the incidents have been found or have reasonable doubts to believe that the student has been plagiarized on other dissertations or publications or have someone write the dissertation or publications, the dean will form the investigation committee and the outcomes of this investigation will be report to TGGS Committee for consideration.
+Item 33 In the case that the incidents have been found or have reasonable doubts to believe that the student has been plagiarized on other dissertations or publications or have someone write the dissertation or publications, the dean will form the investigation committee and the outcomes of this investigation will be report to TGGS Committee for consideration.
 If the student is found guilty, the student will get one of following penalties:

-- (1) If the student is not completed with the study, the committee will consider not to approve or to withdraw the dissertation and the student will get one of following penalties: - a.
-The student will be ordered to take a leave of absence for a maximum of one academic year. - b.
-The student status will be terminated. - (2) If the degree is already granted, the TGGS Committee will report to the university council for degree revocation.
+(1) If the student is not completed with the study, the committee will consider not to approve or to withdraw the dissertation and the student will get one of following penalties:

+- The student will be ordered to take a leave of absence for a a. maximum of one academic year. - The student status will be terminated. h.

+(2) If the degree is already granted, the TGGS Committee will report to the university council for degree revocation.
-Change of Educational Status for Graduate Continuing Curriculum

-- Item 34 With the approval from Curriculum Management Committee, a student can be enrolled in the Master's degree program in any of the following cases: - (1) Submit the request to be enrolled in the Master's degree program - (2) Fail the qualifying examination within the specified period and submit the request to be enrolled in the Master's degree program - (3) Obtain the evaluation of qualifying examination with a grade of U twice
+Change of Educational Status for Graduate Continuing Curriculum Item 34 With the approval from Curriculum Management Committee, a student can be enrolled in the Master's degree program in any of the following cases: (1) Submit the request to be enrolled in the Master's degree program (2) Fail the qualifying examination within the specified period and submit the request to be enrolled in the Master's degree program (3) Obtain the evaluation of dissertation examinations with a grade of U twice and submit the request to be enrolled in the Master's degree program Item 35 After the approval to be enrolled in the Master's degree program, all dissertation credits with evaluation results (assessment grades) can be transferred to the master thesis in

-Item 35 After the approval to be enrolled in the Master's degree program, all dissertation credits with evaluation results (assessment grades) can be transferred to the master thesis in Study Plan A Type A1 or Type A2.
+Study Plan A Type A1 or Type A2.
 The transferred credits and assessment grades will be calculated toward the GPA and recorded on the transcript.